-Kevin was a Research Fellow at the University of Oxford prior to joining the University of Amsterdam.
-He gained his PhD from Cass Business School in London in 2018.
+Prior to joining the University of Amsterdam, Kevin obtained his PhD from Cass Business School (now Bayes) and was a Research Fellow at the University of Oxford.
 During his studies, he was a Visiting Scholar at the University of Georgia in 2016 and 2017.
-Prior to doing his PhD, he worked as a facilitator for start-up digital entrepreneurs and as a freelance journalist in Ireland.
+Prior to his PhD, he worked as a facilitator for start-up digital entrepreneurs and as a freelance journalist in Ireland.